RoopamTaneja/LBP_Personal_Repo/notes/5_policy_gradients.md

 A2C :

 A2C is a synchronous, deterministic version of A3C.
 In A3C each agent talks to the global parameters independently, so it is possible sometimes the thread-specific agents would be playing with policies of different versions and therefore the aggregated update would not be optimal.
 To resolve the inconsistency, a coordinator in A2C waits for all the parallel actors to finish their work before updating the global parameters and then in the next iteration parallel actors starts from the same policy.
-The synchronized gradient update keeps the training more cohesive and potentially to make convergence faster.
+The synchronized gradient update keeps the training more cohesive and potentially makes convergence faster.
 A2C has been shown to be able to utilize GPUs more efficiently and work better with large batch sizes while achieving same or better performance than A3C.

 ---